Table of Contents

 - La Costeña Mole Sauce

-- Advantages: Convenient and consistent
+- Advantages: Consistent quality and easy preparation

 - Use Cases: Quick meals and everyday cooking